SebastienVermeulen/Raytracer/README.md

 this file the "SDL2.dll" is crusial if you want the program to run.
 In other words make sure to not delete it.

+ISSUES:
+The renderer can potentially freeze due to it only using 1 thread.
+Will be fixed in next push.

 Doc:
 Raytracer in a weekend: https://raytracing.github.io/books/RayTracingInOneWeekend.html
 Dependencies: https://www.libsdl.org/